In This Article

 Mixing CBD Flower with THC Flower

-After being prohibited for nearly 100 years, hemp is experiencing somewhat of a renaissance period and while it has a great number of useful applications, it’s the CBD content in the hemp flower that has stolen much of the media’s attention thus far.
+After being prohibited for nearly 100 years, hemp is experiencing somewhat of a renaissance period and while it has a great number of useful applications, it’s the cannabinoid content in CBD hemp flower that has stolen much of the media’s attention thus far.

 Smokable hemp has become increasingly popular since its legalization, for the perceived health benefits of CBD, as well as the unique and enjoyable user experience it offers.

 The majority of people who are smoking THC cannabis are also doing so for the same reasons.
 Either for the benefits, or for the unique and enjoyable (although very different) user experience, so what can possibly be gained from mixing the two?
 Does CBD counteract THC?
 And if so, why mix them together?